arh-eu/gds-java-sdk/README.md

 Since login message is sent automatically; when the connection is ready, the `ConnectionACK` message will be processed before any of your handler method is called with the data (but it will be called with the login ACK as well).

-The `WebSocketClient` uses `netty`'s `NioEventLoop` in the background, therefore the communication is asynchronous.
+The `WebSocketClient` uses `netty`'s `NioEventLoop` in the background, Therefore, the communication is asynchronous.
 The `Channel` object, that is used by netty will be passed in the main methods.

 The `GDSMessageListener` interface has methods that do not have to be overridden, and others that _should be_.
 The